An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Results

 \subsection{Interview Study}

 The themes derived from coding the interview transcripts showed how existing TD concepts are understood in RE and revealed new concepts that are underrepresented in existing TD literature but are relevant to RED.
 While the elements of the debt metaphor (e.g., debt item, causes, effects) mostly aligned with existing research, the concepts \textit{intentionality} and \textit{propagation} emerged as particularly relevant to RED.
-Discussions on \textit{managing RED} revealed some relevant deviations of RED from TD.
+Discussions on \textit{managing RED} revealed some relevant deviations of RED from TD. \reva{The}{interview study confirmed the applicability of the debt metaphor to the RE domain and added valuable, additional concepts to consider in the subsequent survey study.}

 \paragraph{Elements of the debt metaphor} The interview participants perceived elements like \textit{debt item}, \textit{principal \& interest}, \textit{value}, \textit{symptoms} and \textit{effects} similarly to how they are understood in TD.
 One interview participant reports ``taking a shortcut in the RE process'' as the value of RED, which matches its equivalent definition in TD.
 Further, the participant reports that ``the impact of mistakes in requirements engineering is like a hundred, a thousand times higher than fixing it right away,'' which aligns with an exponential \textit{interest} of the debt item cost structure.
 The \textit{effects} of RED are described by one interview participant using a three-tier hierarchy~\cite{hilty2005information}---``if you have a problem in your specification, everybody who is using your specification can make a mistake [due to the first order impact].
 Then, second-order impact [affects] the people who use those artifacts that are created based on your requirements.
 Test cases are based on your requirements, system code is based on your requirements.
 Everybody who is using those can be impacted by that.''
 The third tier encompasses everything affected by the deployed product, which maximizes the cost of remediating the debt items.
 This description aligns with the cost structure of TD and emphasizes the cascading consequences that RED can have.
 The \textit{causes} of RED are described by one interview participant as time-related ``project pressure'' and ``lack of understanding of what's good engineering.''
 According to these statements, RED must not be limited to documentation but has to consider organizational as well as personal aspects.